-Dear Parents/Carers,
+Dear Parents/Carers.

-At Ashford Church of England Primary School, we use Jigsaw, the mindful approach to PSHE, as our scheme of work to teach PSHE (Personal, Social, Health Education).
+Relationships and Health Education is compulsory in all primary schools.
+(DfE Guidance 2019) At Ashford Church of England Primary School, we use Jigsaw, as our main scheme of work, to teach PSHE (Personal, Social, Health Education).
 The programme consists of 6 half-term units, each with 6 lessons.
 We call these Jigsaw 'Puzzles'.
 (Being Me in My World, Celebrating Difference, Dreams and Goals, Healthy Me, Relationships and Changing Me).